-Notwithstanding the Company has reported a net loss for the year ended 31 March 2022, the Company's revenue increased and cash flows from operations remained positive.
-Further, Management has also considered that impact of COVID-19 pandemic to the Company's business in the next few years and has determined that it will not create a material uncertainty conditions in view of the social distancing and cross-border travel restrictions have been recently lifted in most countries including Singapore and the signs of economic recovery are prominent.
-Accordingly, management has concluded that there is no objective evidence or observable indicator that the property, plant and equipment of the Company may be impaired as at 31 March 2022.
+Notwithstanding the Company has reported a net loss for the year ended 31 March 2023 and 2022, the Company's revenue increased and its cash flows from operations remained positive.
+Accordingly, management has concluded that there is no objective evidence or observable indicator that the property, plant and equipment of the Company may be impaired as at 31 March 2023 and 2022.